 HSG was founded to make the world a better place.
-Its founder, Jason Helgerson, has made that his mission his entire professional life.
+Our founder, Jason Helgerson, has made that his mission his entire professional life.
 He has been a positive and successful change agent in every position he has held.
 Most recently he was New York’s Medicaid Director.
 In that role he led the state’s historic Medicaid redesign efforts which not only bent the cost curve but improved outcomes for Medicaid members.

 A 2018 Commonwealth Fund study found New York to be the most improved state in the nation relative to its overall health system performance and suggested that further improvement was likely thanks to reforms launched by Jason and his team.

 Prior to moving to New York, Jason was Wisconsin’s Medicaid Director.
 In this role he led the effort to expand access to health care to virtually all state residents.
 He also helped lead a major cost-cutting exercise that brought down spending without taking benefits away from a single Medicaid member.
 Prior to his Medicaid work, Jason held a series of positions in state and local government leading efforts to reform education, child care, public finance and, of course, health care.